An Abbey Theatre production

 “We’re safe from it all... for a while… when we’re up here”

-The Cave is a world premiere production written by acclaimed writer Kevin Barry and directed by Abbey Theatre Artistic Director, Caitríona McLaughlin.
-The cast features Tommy Tiernan, with further cast to be announced in the coming weeks.
+The Cave is a world premiere production written by acclaimed writer Kevin Barry (City of Bohane, Night Boat to Tangier) and directed by Abbey Theatre Artistic Director, Caitríona McLaughlin.
+The production stars Aaron Monaghan, Judith Roddy and Tommy Tiernan.

 The Cave is an unforgettable black comedy from the pen of one of Ireland’s most beloved writers.